 Is my phone listening to me?
 Yes, here’s why and how to stop it

-First came Siri in 2011, then came Google Assistant, and then Alexa and Cortana all followed.
-Each with the intent to serve users by listening to their demands, whether it’s making phone calls, sending texts, or adding items to a to-do list.
+First came Siri in 2011, with Google Assistant, Alexa, and Cortana following close behind.
+Each app was designed to serve users, supporting them by making phone calls, sending texts, or adding items to a to-do list.

-To this end, the question shouldn’t just be “is my phone listening to me?”
-Rather, you should also be asking yourself, “How much does my phone listen to me?” and “What does it do with the conversations it collects?”
+So, the question shouldn’t simply be, “Is my phone listening to me?”
+Instead, you should ask yourself, “How much does my phone listen to me?” and “What does my phone do with the conversations it collects?”

 Why is my phone listening to me?